VR-25/djs/README.md

 ## CONFIGURATION (/data/adb/vr25/djs-data/config.txt)

 ```
-// This is a comment line
+# This is a comment line.
+# All lines that do not match a schedule instruction are ignored, regardless of the '#'.

-// This is used to determine whether config should be patched.
+# This is used to determine whether this file should be patched.
 Do NOT modify!
 versionCode=201908180

-// Schedule Examples
+# Schedule Examples

-// Run on boot
+# Run on boot
-// boot touch /data/I-was-born-on-boot; : --delete
+#boot touch /data/I-was-born-on-boot; : --delete
-// ": --delete" is optional; it means "delete the schedule after execution" - effectively turning it into a one-time boot schedule.
+# ": --delete" is optional; it means "delete the schedule after execution" - effectively turning it into a one-time boot schedule.

-// Apply Advanced Charging Controller night settings at 22:00
+# Apply Advanced Charging Controller night settings at 22:00
-//2200 acc 45 44 && acc --set applyOnPlug usb/current_max:500000
+#2200 acc pc=45 rc=44 mcc=500000 mcv=3920

-// Restore regular ACC settings at 6:00 (morning)
+# Restore regular ACC settings at 6:00 (morning)
-//0600 acc 80 70 && acc -s applyOnPlug 2000000; : --boot
+#0600 acc pc=75 rc=70 mcc= mcv=; : --boot
-// ": --boot" is optional; it lets this schedule run on boot as well (fail-safe).
+# ": --boot" is optional; it makes this schedule run on boot as well (e.g., as part of a fail-safe plan).
 ```

 ---